openshift/enhancements/enhancements/storage/csi-migration.md

 In addition that, the *FeatureSets* created to handle the Tech Preview feature will no longer be operational because the feature flags they enable will already be enabled in the cluster.

 It is important to note that the order in which operators are downgraded in OCP violates [upstream version skew policy](https://kubernetes.io/docs/setup/release/version-skew-policy).
-The policy states that a new kubelet must never run with an older API server or Controller Manager.
+The policy states that a new Kubelet must never run with an older API server or Controller Manager.
 A direct consequence of this violation is the need to introduce a workaround to downgrade a cluster with CSI migration enabled.

 ### Post-GA